mtvector/SpeciesReferenceProcessing/README.md

 # SpeciesReferenceProcessing
-Scripts for building genomics references
+Scripts for building, comparing, and tinkering with genomics references